How to Add Barcode Signatures to .NET Documents (The Smart Way)

 using GroupDocs.Signature.Options;

-string filePath = "sample.pdf"; // The document you want to sign
+string filePath = "sample.pdf"; // Your source document

 string fileName = Path.GetFileName(filePath);

-// Where should we save the signed document?
+// Where should the signed document be saved?

 string outputFilePath = Path.Combine("Your Document Directory", "SignWithBarcode", fileName);

-Now for the exciting part—let’s create and apply a barcode signature:
+Now for the exciting part—let’s create and apply a barcode signature to your document:

 using (Signature signature = new Signature(filePath))